alexcu2718/fdf/README.md

 ## Why?

 I started this project because I found find slow and wanted to learn how to interface directly with the kernel.
-What began as a random experiment turned out to be a genuinely useful tool - one I'll probably use for the rest of my life to find files efficiently.
+What began as a random experiment turned out to be a genuinely useful tool - one I'll probably use for the rest of my life, which is much more interesting than a project I'd just create and forget about.

 At the core, this is about learning.